amit7verma/Benchmarker/README.md

 ### Properties

 -   `long[] MilliSeconds`: An array of execution times for each attempt, in milliseconds.
--   `double Average`: The average execution time, in milliseconds.
+-   `long[] MemoryUsage`: An array of memory usage data for each attempt, in bytes.

 ### Methods